On non-approximability of zero loss global ${\mathcal L}^2$ minimizers by gradient descent in Deep Learning: Introduction and Main Results

 $\;$\\

-{\bf Acknowledgments:} T.C. gratefully acknowledges support by the NSF through the grant DMS-2009800, and the RTG Grant DMS-1840314 - {\em Analysis of PDE}.
+{\bf Acknowledgments:} { We thank the anonymous referee for very useful comments. } T.C. thanks Cy Mayor for helpful discussions.
+T.C. gratefully acknowledges support by the NSF through the grant DMS-2009800, and the RTG Grant DMS-1840314 - {\em Analysis of PDE}.
 P.M.E. was supported by NSF grant DMS-2009800 through T.C. \\